 6. James Turrell’s Meeting

-An admission ticket to The Museum of Modern Art gives you access to MoMA PS1, the contemporary art center in Long Island City, Queens.
-Don’t worry about fitting both visits in one day – you have 14 days to make to PS1!
+An admission ticket to The Museum of Modern Art also gives you access to MoMA PS1, the contemporary art center in Long Island City, Queens.
+Don’t worry about fitting both visits in one day – you have 14 days to make it to PS1!